Computer Science

 The Computer Science Department at The Campion School aims to prepare students for life in the ‘information age’, while providing them the opportunity to make their own contributions to the field of Computing.

 Through studying the subject at The Campion School, students will not only develop a working knowledge and appreciation of electronic systems applicable to the real world, but will develop their logical and computational thinking skills through development of both hardware and software.
-The department is made up of specialist teachers using facilities which include an exclusive lab for Key Stage 4 and 5.
+The department is staffed by specialist teachers using facilities which include a dedicated lab network for Key Stage 5.

-Across all years, students not only study a range of programming languages, but will develop an understanding of the fundamentals of the subject; whilst also covering online safety, the effects of computing on society and computational thinking.
-Not only will they have the opportunity to develop the digital literacy skills that they require for modern life and employment, but many of our students opt to study this popular subject at GCSE and A level; with many going on to study further at University.
+Across all years, students not only study a range of programming languages, but will develop an understanding of the fundamentals of the subject; whilst also covering online safety, the effects of computing on society, and computational thinking.
+Our fundamental aim is to provide them with the opportunity to develop the digital literacy skills that they require for modern life and employment.
+Many of our students opt to study this popular subject at GCSE and A Level, with many going on to study at various prestigious universities.

 Our Key Stage 3 curriculum is designed to not only build up digital literacy skills which have traditionally been taught in schools, but also create an understanding of how computer systems work and how they contribute to our daily lives.
 Students are encouraged to explore for themselves, recognise and approach the subject as the scientific one that it is.